 In addition, you have the possibility to see, both during the day and at night, different shows, movies and entertaining events.
 Most of these are completely outdoors, so you can make the most of the weather conditions.
-Find out here how to enjoy your trip to Rome in this high season, with so many activities to do.
+Find out here how to enjoy your trip to Rome during the high season, with so many activities to do.

-There is a tradition that you can see in Rome in July and you will surely like it.
+There is a tradition you can see in Rome in July that you will surely enjoy.
 This custom is based on performing, every year, real opera shows during this month.
 The difference with other shows is that they have a special feature: they are outdoors in different places.

-In the past, they were held only in the famous Terme Antonina or Terme di Caracalla, which are historical ruins.
-Now they are also held in the great Circus Maximus, from which you can enjoy breathtaking views in the background of the opera show.
+They used to be held only in the famous Terme Antonina, or Caracalla Baths, which are historic ruins.
+Now they are also held in the great Circus Maximus, from which you can see breathtaking views in the background of the opera show.
 Above all you will see in the distance the important and beautiful Palace of the Empire that used to be Rome.

 2. Go to the Cinema festival in Trastevere

 Among the different things to do and see in Rome in July, there is the Cinema Festival in Trastevere, one of the most picturesque neighborhoods of Rome.
 Thanks to this festival, you will be able to see free screenings, something you should definitely take advantage of.
 Specifically, during July, it offers an excellent variety of very interesting films.

 Particularly, the genres that you will have the opportunity to see are films containing classic and modern horror.
 In addition, there are science fiction films and other animated screenings.
 The titles, which correspond to these types of movies, are quite varied and popular.

 If you find out where to eat in Trastevere you will have an outdoor night of movie and good food.
 As the billboard and exact air dates vary, check the official website to make your plans.
 I recommend you complete the experience with a delicious dinner.

 3. Go to Campo De' Fiori market for the season